Table of Contents

 Here’s the problem: Most institutions aren’t prepared for a crisis, let alone the aftermath and recovery.

-When an institution has a crisis, there are three critical things that must happen to get your higher education institution back on track once you’ve “stopped the bleeding.”
+When your institution has a crisis, there are three critical things that must happen to get you back on track once you’ve “stopped the bleeding.”

-- Communications.
+- Communicate.
 Get ahead of the story and do what’s necessary to maintain your good reputation.

 - Stabilize the Situation and Plan for the Future.
 What’s happened has happened.
 You can’t put the genie back in the bottle.
-You must now figure out where you can go from here to make this the transformational event instead of one that ruins your institution and its reputation.
-This requires holistic strategic planning and building a shared vision for the future.
+You must now figure out where you must go from here to make this a transformational event instead of one that ruins your institution and its reputation.
+This requires holistic planning and building a shared vision for the future.

 - Implement Your Vision.
-You’ve figured out where you need to go and what needs to be done, but your implementing the plan is critical.
+You’ve figured out where you need to go and what needs to be done, but implementing your plan is critical.
 First, you must answer some questions.
 Is there an urgency to act?
 Have you built a guiding coalition to take this forward?
 Is there a shared vision for what the future looks like?
-Do you have a solid implementation plan with structures, accountabilities, and deadlines built-in?
+Do you have a solid implementation plan with structures, accountabilities, and deadlines built in?

 Read some of our Case Studies and what some of our clients have to say about our consulting services.